cottonBuds211/bantali_optical/README.md

 -This project used PERN stack (Postgres, Express, React and Node) language used is Javascript -It also made use of Sequelize, tailwind and shadcn library

-Requirements - PostgreSQL (pgAdmin4) - NodeJS (any version) - Postman
+Requirements - PostgreSQL (pgAdmin4) - NodeJS

 How to run